Drywall Calculator — m, sheets, tape & cost

 No saved calculations

-How to Calculate Drywall for a Room (Metric)
+How to Calculate Plasterboard for a Room (Metric)

 Formulas Used

-Net area = gross wall/ceiling area − door openings − window openings.
+Net area = gross wall or ceiling area − door openings − window openings.

 Frequently Asked Questions

 How much waste should I plan for?
-10% is typical for rectangular rooms.
-Use 15-20% for rooms with many corners or complex shapes.
+10% suits typical rectangular rooms.
+Use 15–20% for cut-heavy layouts, and plan board orientation before cutting to keep offcuts usable.

 Misha Noyr, M.Eng.